< Back to Blog Home Page

 8. Machine Learning Model Registry, Experiment Tracking, and MLOps Processes

 For a data scientist or machine learning engineer, code and data are just the beginning.
-The real work involves building, tracking, versioning, and deploying models in a reproducible way.
+Critical work involves building, tracking, versioning, and deploying models in a reproducible way.
 This part of the IT onboarding checklist focuses on integrating new hires into the company's MLOps infrastructure.
 This includes understanding the model registry, experiment tracking platforms, and the established pipelines for moving a model from a notebook to a production environment.
 Failing to onboard someone onto these systems effectively isolates them from the core machine learning lifecycle, hindering collaboration and creating "black box" models.

 Introducing these concepts early ensures that all experiments are logged, models are versioned, and deployments are consistent and auditable.
 Whether it's using MLflow for experiment tracking, Google's Vertex AI for end-to-end management, or a custom internal platform, a new hire must learn how their work fits into the broader operational framework.
 This step is about instilling best practices for production-grade machine learning from day one.